 From those which are incorrect, you can either add or remove 1 level of scaffolding dependent on whether it be a minimum or maximum height level, and then check again.
 Though you will have used all the scaffolding at this point, you will gain some to put on the minimum heighted sections from taking them off the maximum heighted sections.
 Repeat this process until you have the correct combination, which will be denoted by the text in the interface turning green.
 Click Copernicus once more to enter the cutscene of building the statue.

 The quality of the statue that you build will vary depending on your Construction level as shown in the table below.
-The quality determines the cosmetic appearance of the statue.
+With the exception of Queen Glarial's statue the quality determines the cosmetic appearance of the statue.

 Should you have chosen the correct god statue to build in each location, Copernicus will reward you with some generous Prayer experience in addition to Construction experience.
 However, should you have chosen the wrong statue for an area, a religious fanatic will appear.